BBaysinger/bb-portfolio/README.md

 deploy/scripts/deployment-orchestrator.sh --profiles prod --refresh-env
 ```

-Tip: Add `--no-build` to any orchestrator command to skip rebuilding images and pull the latest tags.
+Tip: Add `--no-build` to any deployment runner command to skip rebuilding images and pull the latest tags.

 Note: By default, images are built and pushed automatically.
-The orchestrator sets `AWS_PROFILE=bb-portfolio-user` for ECR access.
+The deployment runner sets `AWS_PROFILE=bb-portfolio-user` for ECR access.

 ### ⚙️ Architecture Overview